NAME

 --json

-In case --json is specified, the output is a JSON encoded array where each array element is the JSON representation of a single TLPOBJ but with additional information.
-For details see tlpkg/doc/JSON-formats.txt, format definition: TLPOBJINFO.
+If --json is specified, the output is a JSON encoded array where each array element is the JSON representation of a single TLPOBJ but with additional information.
+For details see tlpkg/doc/json-formats.txt, format definition: TLPOBJINFO.
 If both --json and --data are given, --json takes precedence.

 init-usertree